IntelliProlog/IntelliProlog/doc/parser_lexer/parser.md

   well as a factory for creating these elements when they are encountered during the parsing process, in our own plugin this is `ch.eif.intelliprolog.psi.PrologTypes`.
 + The element type class, the class we created earlier.
-+ The token type class, the class we create earlier.
++ The token type class, the class we created earlier.

 The definition of these values are written between braces at the top of our grammar definition file, the definition from our plugin is depicted in listing \ref{code:grammarkit-options}.

 \begin{listing}[h]
-\inputminted[firstline=1, lastline=14, breaklines]{BNF}{code-source/ch/eif/intelliprolog/Prolog.bnf}
+\inputminted[firstline=1, lastline=14, breaklines, autogobble, fontsize=\footnotesize]{BNF}{code-source/ch/eif/intelliprolog/Prolog.bnf}
 \caption{Grammar-Kit parser options}
 \label{code:grammarkit-options}
 \end{listing}

 #### Grammar-kit grammar definition

-The grammar definition for our plugin is taken from the [logtalk3 intellij plugin](https://github.com/LogtalkDotOrg/logtalk3/tree/master/coding/idea) and adapted for our plugin.
+The grammar definition for our plugin is taken from the logtalk3 intellij plugin [@lgt3plug] and adapted for our plugin.

 The reason we used the grammar definition from the logtalk plugin is because logtalk as is discussed in the prolog implementations comparison, logtalks syntax is a superset of GNU-Prolog and creating a correct and efficient grammar definition is a long and difficult task that can take a lot of time.

-We did try to write our own grammar definition based on a [Prolog BNF grammar](https://gist.github.com/kuoe0/6191706) found on GitHub.
-The problem with this BNF grammar is that is uses left recursion, which is not fully supported in Grammar-Kit, so we fell back on the logtalk grammar definition.
+We did try to write our own grammar definition based on a Prolog BNF grammar [@ProBNF] found on GitHub.
+The problem with this BNF grammar is that it uses left recursion, which is not fully supported in Grammar-Kit, so we fell back on the logtalk grammar definition.

 The logtalk grammar definition most likely could be improved, but decided we would not try to during this project and leave it for future improvements.

-In this grammar definition we do not use some of the more advanced features of Grammar-Kit, if you want more information about these features visit the [GitHub repository](https://github.com/JetBrains/Grammar-Kit), we will not cover these more advanced features since they are outside the scope of this project.
+In this grammar definition we do not use some of the more advanced features of Grammar-Kit, if you want more information about these features visit the GitHub repository [@GKP]-GH, we will not cover these more advanced features since they are outside the scope of this project.

-The final grammar definition for our Prolog plugin, can be found in listing \ref{code:bnfgrammar}.
+An extract of the final grammar definition for our Prolog plugin, can be found in listing \ref{code:bnfgrammar}.

 \begin{listing}[h]
-\inputminted[linenos, breaklines]{BNF}{code-source/ch/eif/intelliprolog/Prolog.bnf}
+\inputminted[linenos, breaklines, autogobble, fontsize=\footnotesize, firstline=1, lastline=24]{BNF}{code-source/ch/eif/intelliprolog/Prolog.bnf}
-\caption{BNF grammar definition}
+\caption{Extract from the BNF grammar definition}
 \label{code:bnfgrammar}
 \end{listing}